Drennan98/History-of-the-Ryder-Cup/README.md

 - Body of page

 I've added in some facts about the Ryder Cup and a short video to how the actual competition works.
-The red and blue colors are used to represent the colors of each teams flags.
-Blue representing Europe while red represents America.
+The font is white on red and blue backgrounds to make for better contrast and easier for the user to read.
+I originally had just blue and red text with no background and this was much harder to read.

 ![Body of home page](assets/images/screenshot2readme.png)